Okehampton railway station: History

 With the publication of the Beeching Report in 1963, the line to Bude was put forward for closure as was part of the Exeter to Plymouth Line which was to be cut back to Okehampton.
-The local press were surprised at this decision, since many small towns had their railway services cut, yet Okehampton survived with a population under 4,000.
-Its survival prompted questions as to why the line should remain open when others, such as the Avocet Line which saw far more traffic, were proposed for closure.
 It was said that at the time Okehampton had about 50 regular users per day and a handful of season ticket holders.
+The line westwards closed in May 1968.

-The Avocet Line was saved from closure, but Okehampton lost its passenger services from 1972.
-The line survived, however, for the purposes of freight thanks to the activities of the British Rail ballast quarry at Meldon, three miles from Okehampton, which had an output of 300,000 tons per year.
+The line partially survived, however, for the purposes of freight thanks to the activities of the British Rail ballast quarry at Meldon, three miles from Okehampton, which had an output of 300,000 tons per year.
 The line to the quarry closed in 2011.